Mohamed-squared/Physics-test/chapters.md

 ### Chapter 1:MEASUREMENT

-1.The SI standard of time is based on:
+1. The SI standard of time is based on:
-A.the daily rotation of the earth
+A. the daily rotation of the earth
-B.the frequency of light emitted by $\mathrm{Kr}^{86}$ C.the yearly revolution of the earth about the sun
+B. the frequency of light emitted by $\mathrm{Kr}^{86}$
+C. the yearly revolution of the earth about the sun
-D.a precision pendulum clock
+D. a precision pendulum clock
-E.none of these
+E. none of these
 ans: E

-2.A nanosecond is:
+2. A nanosecond is:
 A. $10^{9}$ s
 B. $10^{-9}$ s
 C. $10^{-10}$ s